slippy-idk/Smart-cashOS/README.md

 * An OS (operating system): Linux, Windows, or macOS
 * Python 3.8+
 * Git
+* A MySql Database

+* More documentation about the software you might find helpfull are included in the project folder such as api doccumentation which can be helpfull for using javafx

 ## Installation process:
 Follow these steps to get a copy of the Smart-cashOS up and running on your local machine for development and testing purposes.

 1. Fork and Clone the repository on your github account
+2. Open the software in a IDE and make sure the lib folder is selected as a libary in the IDE

 **Fork the Repository:**